krth8/HA-Popup-view/README.md

 ![demo](https://github.com/user-attachments/assets/71047483-51f2-433e-b6b7-7a5664da8bf3)

 ### 📱 Display Devices
 Popup View uses **user-based targeting**.
-When you select a device (like `kristian_pixel`), the popup will appear on:
+When you select a device (like `specificperson_pixelphone`), the popup will appear on:
-- ALL devices where user "kristian" is logged in
+- ALL devices where user "specificperson" is logged in
 - This includes phones, tablets, and browsers logged in as that user

-This approach ensures consistent behavior across all your devices without complex device identification.
+This approach ensures consistent behavior across all your devices without complex device identification. (trying to figure out how to do device specific targeting)

 ### Examples:
 - `notify.mobile_app_batman` → Shows on all Batmans's devices